 The Gift of Thanksgiving Traditions

-It is fitting that the Deed of Trust creating The Hershey Industrial School was signed by Mr. and Mrs. Hershey on Nov.
-15, 1909 during the season of harvest and thanks.
-Giving, nurturing, and growing were important to the Hersheys—practically from the soil, but more importantly with the thousands of children who have benefited from attending the school.
-An interview with Mr. Hershey in McClure’s Magazine in April 1924, titled “How Hershey Pays Back His Chocolate Millions,” Mr. Hershey said, “If I live ten years I expect to be repaid a thousand-fold for my efforts… and if I should drop out tomorrow the reward would accrue just the same.”
+It is fitting that the Deed of Trust creating Hershey Industrial School was signed by Mr. and Mrs. Hershey on November 15, 1909—during the season of harvest and thanksgiving.
+Giving, nurturing, and growing were important to the Hersheys; practically from the soil, but, more importantly, in human terms with the thousands of children who have benefited from attending Milton Hershey School.

-In urging the Hershey public to attend the program he said, “[you] could hardly spend a more pleasing and novel hour than to dedicate it on Thanksgiving eve to these little charges of the Founder at his noble benefaction.”
-The program featured a Thanksgiving song selection by the Hershey Orchestra, a reading of the governor’s proclamation by Daniel Copenhaver, son of George and Prudence Copenhaver, in addition to recitations and songs by the students.
+An article in the Hershey Weekly urged the Hershey public to attend the program by saying that they “could hardly spend a more pleasing and novel hour than to dedicate it on Thanksgiving eve to these little charges of the founder at his noble benefaction.”
+The presentation featured recitations and songs by the students.

-Thanksgiving at the school during the 1930s, 40s, and 50s meant a large dinner of roasted duck or turkey.
-In a 1934 report from farm home Springdale, published in the student-written School Industrialist, we learn that “after giving their digestive systems some real labor by consuming seven ducks as a portion of a most delightful Thanksgiving dinner, the boys of Springdale await the Christmas feast.”
-Though the meal was appreciated, the highlight of the day for many was the annual football game between student farm homes—a fond memory for many alumni.
+In the 1930s, 40s, and 50s, a large dinner of roasted duck or turkey was served.
+In a 1934 report from farm home Springdale published in the school publication, we learn that “after giving their digestive systems some real labor by consuming seven ducks as a portion of a most delightful Thanksgiving dinner, the boys of Springdale await the Christmas feast.”
+Though the meal was appreciated, the highlight of the day for many was the annual football game between student farm homes.